-All states have provisions in their constitutions protecting the same or similiar free speech rights found in the Bill of Rights of the U.S. Constitution.
+All states have provisions in their constitutions protecting similar free speech rights to those found in the Bill of Rights.
 In 1977, Justice William Brennan Jr. encouraged state courts and judges to use their own constitutions to protect individual rights independent of what the federal courts did through the U.S. Constitution.
 Since then, some state supreme courts have chosen to grant more protection under their own constitutions than under the First Amendment, including those in New Jersey and Connecticut.
-(Photo of Connecticut Supreme Court building in 2017, AP Photo/Dave Collins, used with permission from The Associated Press.)
+(Photo of Connecticut Supreme Court building in 2017, AP Photo/Dave Collins, used with permission from the Associated Press)

 The First Amendment to the U.S. Constitution is generally considered the main legal provision protecting expressive freedom.